GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 <!-- This section will include information on how to download the final report as soon as its published -->

-# Functionality of the Trigger Workflow
+# Functionality of the Workflow

 The Trigger Process concept is displayed in the figure below.